PyProInitiate/TrackThis/README.md

 ![PyProInitiate](https://github-readme-stats.vercel.app/api?username=PyProInitiate&showicons=true&theme=radical)

 [INTRO]
-This is a task manager clone designed to help out people juggling multiple tasks
+This is a task manager clone designed to mimic windows task manager of sorts

 [HOW TO]